30% off sitewide! Sale ends soon. -dsktp

 We all know antioxidants are good for us—but do you know why?
 Oxidation is the process by which harmful substances—from environmental pollutants to UV rays—remove electrons from our bodies’ oxygen and water molecules.
 Oxidation creates “free radicals,” or inherently unstable cells that seek to bond with others.
 The result?
 Cellular carnage.

 Antioxidants are an important way to combat oxidative stress, and mushrooms are full of them.
-Maitake and turkey tail mushrooms in particular have well-studied antioxidant properties.
+The Maitake mushroom and the Turkey Tail mushrooms in particular have well-studied antioxidant properties.

 Due to their abundance of antioxidants, these mushrooms: